carpentries-incubator/singularity-introduction/_episodes/06-writing-custom-containers.md

 - "Explain the purpose of a `Apptainer Definition File` and show some simple examples."
 - "Understand the different Singularity container file formats."
 - "Understand how to build and share your own Apptainer containers."
-- "??Compare the steps of creating a container image interactively versus a `Dockerfile`."
+- "Compare the steps of creating a container image interactively versus a `Definition file`."

 keypoints:
 - "`Definition files`s specify what is within Apptainer container images."